-This is the security procedure taken from Manchester International Airport web site, Airport Xpress take no responsibilty if any of this information is incorrect.
+This is the security procedure taken from Manchester International Airport website, Airport Xpress take no responsibility if any of this information is incorrect.

 At Manchester Airport, we make the safety and security of customers and staff our absolute priority.
 To make your journey as smooth as possible and avoid unnecessary delays, we ask that you pay special attention to our security procedure.

 To ensure your journey is a smooth one, please ensure that you read the latest regulations about what you can and cannot take on board the aircraft.

 Manchester Airport have lifted the 1 bag per passenger rule.

 We would remind all passengers that each airline has their own policy regarding the amount of hand baggage allowed on their aircraft and we strongly recommend that information regarding this is sought directly from the Airline before travel.

 The current restrictions on the size of hand baggage taken into the restricted area of the airport remain in place with no bag larger than 56cm x 45cm x 25cm being permitted.

 Passengers will be allowed to take liquids, gels and pastes of 100mls or less in their hand baggage.
 These items must be contained within a small, transparent re-sealable plastic bag, which will have to be removed from their hand baggage and x-rayed separately.

 To save time and expense please come prepared with your own correct sized plastic bag, however you can purchase plastic bags in the terminals.